johnshew/office-dashboard/README.md

-·       The email view shows all messages from every folder in your mailbox – including sent mail ·       Attachments sometimes show up as separate messages ·       Calendar meeting times are shown in military time
+·       The email view shows all messages from every folder in your mailbox – including sent mail ·       Attachments sometimes show up as separate messages ·       Calendar meeting times are shown in military time ·       You have to hit login each time you go away and come back - we should persist the tokens

 Please use this link to report bugs or provide suggestions: https://github.com/johnshew/office-dashboard/issues